mablack/cordova-diagnostic-plugin/README.md

 ### isCameraEnabled()

+Checks if the device has a camera.
+On Android this returns true if the device has a camera.
-Checks if the device has a camera (same on Android and iOS)
+On iOS this returns true if both the device has a camera AND the application is authorized to use it.

     cordova.plugins.diagnostic.isCameraEnabled(successCallback, errorCallback);